OER-Dev/docs/GDL_docs/documentation.md

 - Desctiption
 - "Parent Category".
 Example: "Early Math"
 - "Image"
-- "Landingpage layout" (["List all", "Learn and practice"]).
+- "Landingpage layout" (["List all", "Learn and practice", "Learn and practice list view"]).
 Different user interfaces for topic landingpage.
 - "Is featured term" (For featured topics)
 - "Featured H5P ID".
 The H5P used will be featured on the topic landing page.
 - "Topic Achievement ID".
 Links topic to achivment and badge.